Web-Development-Quick-Start/Beginning-WebSite-Curriculum/Sequence.md

 You might get an error, see if it gives you a hint on what to apt get

-you should type ls, and you'll find the username.github.io
+you should type ls, and you'll find the username.github.io in your directory

 ### template